 However, keep in mind that pendente lite support, also commonly referred to as temporary alimony, is only effective during the divorce proceedings.
 It will be terminated immediately once a divorce settlement has been reached.

-What are the reasons for pendente lite support?
+What are the reasons for NJ pendente lite support?

-There are variety of reasons a spouse might want to file an application for pendente lite support.
+There are variety of reasons a spouse might want to file an application for New Jersey pendente lite support.
 Some of the most common include:

 - Divorces can be long.
 Although the court system tries to expedite the divorce process as much as possible, some divorce proceedings can take six months or longer to resolve.
 Pendente lite support can help you survive financially during this time.